tarantool/tarantool/doc/sphinx/book/connectors/__c.rst

     struct tnt_stream *tuple = tnt_object(NULL);
     tnt_object_format(tuple, "[%d%s]", 99999, "B");

-In this program the request will be an insert, and the tuple contents will be an integer and a string.
+In this program, the request will be an INSERT, and the tuple contents will be an integer and a string.
 This is a simple serial set of values, that is, there are no sub-structures or arrays.
 Therefore it is easy in this case to format what will be passed using